zooko/smalloc/README.md

 meaning you can use its space to hold the pointer to the next free list entry, or currently allocated, meaning it is not in the free list and doesn't have a next-pointer.

-This is also why not to use size classes 0 (for 1-byte slots), 1 (for 2-byte slots), or 2 (for 4-byte slots): because you need 8 bytes in each slot to store the next-entry link.
+(This is also why not to use size classes 0, 1, or 2: because you need 8 bytes in each slot to store the next-entry link.
+The reason not use size class 3 is different: because on Linux and Macos on x86-64 and arm64, the C standard requires allocations be aligned to 16-bytes.
+We could provide 8-byte slots for Rust code, but not for C code while satisfying that standard.
+So, for simplicity, we just leave out the 8-byte slots entirely.)

 This technique is known as an "intrusive free list".
 Thanks to Andrew Reece and Sam Smith, my colleagues at Shielded Labs (makers of fine Zcash protocol upgrades), for explaining this to me.